Hellseher/Fifteen/README.md

 # Game Fifteen

-Game of Fifteen in Pyhon
+Game of Fifteen in Python
+To play the Game Fifteen you need any terminal emulator or terminal.

 ### Rules
 First, make the script executable by adding permission: